 Well, enjoy one full day in Cuenca to get to know this city a bit more.
-If you like, we can get to see the town of Chordeleg in our motorcycles, its known as the "golden stream” thanks to the number of gold workshops and other precious metals in the rivers around the area.
+If you like, we can get to see the town of Chordeleg on our motorcycles, it's known as the "golden stream” thanks to the number of gold workshops and other precious metals in the rivers around the area.

 Riding the Andes has been a bucket list for many.
 And this part of the road will take you through the Ecuadorian Andes highlights.
 As we leave Cuenca, there will be many small villages on the way.
 One, in particular, is famous for its train stations.
 This is Alausi, a picturesque village from where the train to Nariz del Diablo (Devil’s nose) departs.
 The curious thing about the path this train takes is that to reach its destiny, it needs to go downhill in a back and forth motion.

 Tungurahua volcano’s base is the seating of Baños.
-A town known by its thermal waters, hundreds of impressive waterfalls and by being crossed by far too many water streams, all merging towards the main rivers: Napo and Pastaza towards the Amazon river.
-This geography makes it excellent for any extreme sports: rock climbing and mountaineering, and water sports like river rafting, kayaking and canyoning.
+A town known by its thermal waters, hundreds of impressive waterfalls, and being crossed by far too many water streams, all merging towards the main rivers: Napo and Pastaza towards the Amazon River.
+This geography makes it excellent for any extreme sports: rock climbing and mountaineering, and water sports like river rafting, kayaking, and canyoning.
 Hence, we’ve selected this town as one of the venues for our motorcycle ride.